 Real Stair Climbing jargon and definitions

 Real Stair Climbing for anaerobic conditioningMy favourite use of stair climbing is for anaerobic conditioning.
-As with any workout start off with a warm-up and stretching.
+As with any workout start with a warm-up and stretching.
 I suggest you use one round of walking up the stairs and then proceed to the anaerobic work.
-In my own workouts I prefer to run up the stairs for anaerobic work but you could also walk very fast.
-I also prefer to climb every 2 steps but you could use every step.
+In my workouts, I prefer to run up the stairs for anaerobic work, but you could also walk very fast.
+I also like to climb every two steps, but you could use every step.
 Experimentation will help you decide what works best for you.
-In my own anaerobic workouts I usually climb 6 to 12 flights at full speed and then rest for 2 to 3 minutes.
-During my rest period I usually continue to walk up a few flights.
+In my anaerobic workouts, I usually climb 6 to 12 flights at full speed and then rest for 2 to 3 minutes.
+During my rest period, I continue to walk up a few flights.
 I find this allows me to recover faster.
-I usually perform anywhere from 4 to 10 sets.
-As your conditioning improves you have many options to challenge you further.
+I perform anywhere from 4 to 10 sets.
+As your conditioning improves, you have many options to challenge you further.

 Example session: